google/fhir-data-pipes/doc/docs/additional.md

 ## Monitoring pipelines
 The pipelines controller exposes a number of management end-points that can help with monitoring the health of pipelines.

+* The application has been integrated with the Spring Boot Actuator of Spring and has exposed Rest API end points for monitoring, health checks, metrics etc.
+* The end points can be customised in the configuration file.
+* It can easily be integrated with tools like Prometheus for monitoring metrics.

+**Via the Web Control Panel**
+The Web Control panel provides provides a quick glimpse about the latest state of the application including:
+* Controls for triggering pipeline run on-demand
+* A readable view of the application configuration
+* Location and time of the latest snapshot created by the pipeline run
+* Metrics of the most recent pipeline
+* Error logs of the last pipeline if any

 These are found in the `application.yaml` config file in the `management:` section.

 [See Config properties](#config-properties)